olehprylutskyi/BDS3_2024_SDM/README.md

 # BDS^3 2024 - Species Distribution Modelling
 =============================================

-The repository contains materials for the projects related to the Species Distribution Modelling (SDM), carried uut diring the Biological Data Science Summer School, 7-20 July 2024, Uzhhorod, Ukraine.
+The repository contains materials for the projects related to the Species Distribution Modelling (SDM), carried out during the [Biological Data Science Summer School](https://www.bds3.org/), 7-20 July 2024, Uzhhorod, Ukraine.

 __To be updated__